PeterCamilleri/mystiko/README.md

 - The Random library http://ruby-doc.org/core-2.2.0/Random.html
 - Testing random number generators https://en.wikipedia.org/wiki/TestU01 and http://www.iro.umontreal.ca/~simardr/testu01/tu01.html
+- Random key generator http://randomkeygen.com/ The 256 bit WEP keys work especially well.

 ## Contributing

-Creating a good introduction to encryption is quite an undertaking.
+Creating any encryption system is quite an undertaking.
 For this reason, any input is most welcomed.
 There are two basic plans by which this can be accomplished.

 #### Plan A